Brian-Pho/Textbook-Notes/_posts/textbooks/2018-06-01-neuroscience-exploring-the-brain.md

 - This means that the the map of odor information is very orderly and precise.
 ![Figure 8.16]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure8-16.png" | absolute_url }})
 - Information from the olfactory bulb goes to the olfactory cortex.
-- In smell and taste, there’s an apparent paradox in that individual receptors are broadly tuned to their stimuli yet we can distinguish them.
+- In smell and taste, there’s an apparent paradox in that individual receptors are broadly tuned to their stimuli yet we can distinguish between smells and tastes.
 - How does the brain do what individual receptors cannot?
 How does the brain distinguish between stimuli?
 - The answers are
   - Each odor is represented by the activity of a large population of neurons.